danyalmck/Cellular_Automata_CA/README.md

 # CA_Base
 A simple base for exploring cellular automata world using processing with java syntax.
-Implement your rules and find more in the computational universe.
+Implement your rules and find more in the Computational Universe.

 Press:
 'n' to see the next generation